dxw/playbook/playbook.md

 a single thing we will get done that day.
 If you think you're going to be late, you should let everyone know in the project Slack channel.

-Most developers have maintenance responsibilities, which they do during [ticket time](#ticket-time).
+Most developers have maintenance responsibilities, which they do during their [support rotation](#support-rota).

 We do our very best to [work at a sustainable pace](#work-at-a-sustainable-pace).
 But sometimes, when we're approaching a firm deadline or a launch, or a client is